Marketplace payments: The complete guide

 Platform leakage

-A smooth payment feature reduces the chance of marketplace users taking payments off your platform.
+A smooth payment feature reduces the chance of marketplace users going around your platform.

 Platform leakage can significantly reduce your commissions and, over time, reduce the number of buyers and sellers using your platform since they don’t need it to facilitate payment.